-Lisandra Estevez, Department of Art and Visual Studies, Winston-Salem State University
+Lisandra Estevez, Assistant Professor, Department of Art and Visual Studies, Winston-Salem State University

 This session focuses on how teachers and instructors can incorporate Latin American art and history into their K-12 and community college classes.
 It will provide a general overview of educational materials and resources relevant to the rich and diverse art, history and geography of Mexico, Central and South America and the Caribbean.
 Part of this session’s discussion will address a racially and ethnically diverse group of artists, as well as the many women who made extraordinary contributions to the region’s visual culture.
 Hands-on, interactive activities will support high-touch, high-impact practices so that educators can creatively implement this material in their curricula.

-Growing Success for ELs in the Content and DL/I Classroom
+10. Growing Success for ELs in the Content and Dual Language/Immersion Classroom

 Ivanna Mann Thrower Anderson, ESL/Title III Consultant, N.C.
 Department of Public Instruction